-Appropriation item 830600, Children's Trust Fund, will provide state funding for the Ohio Children's Trust Fund (OCTF).
+Appropriation item 830600, Children's Trust Fund, provides state funding for the Ohio Children's Trust Fund (OCTF).
 Revenues are generated from fees collected on divorce and dissolution filings, and nominal surcharges on birth and death certificates.
 These funds are earmarked for each county through a formula based on the number of children living in each county.
-Funds for these activities are currently in Fund 1980 line item 600647, under ODJFS.
-The FY 2023 estimated expenditure is \$6,024,649.
-The appropriation in FY 2024 is 4.1% lower than the FY 2023 estimate.
+Funds for these activities were previously in Fund 1980 line item 600647, under ODJFS.
+The FY 2023 expenditure was \$3,566,452.
+The appropriation in FY 2024 is 62.0% higher than the FY 2023 expenditure.

-Federally funded line item 830602, Children's Trust Fund, will provide funds to OCTF including, Community-Based Child Abuse Prevention (CBCAP) grant dollars to support statewide investment in child abuse and neglect prevention programming.
-Funds for these activities are currently in Fund 3D30 line item 600648, under ODJFS.
-The FY 2023 estimated expenditure is \$7,005,448.
-The appropriation in FY 2024 is 0.6% lower than the FY 2023 estimate.
+Federally funded line item 830602, Children's Trust Fund, provides funds to OCTF including, Community-Based Child Abuse Prevention (CBCAP) grant dollars to support statewide investment in child abuse and neglect prevention programming.
+Funds for these activities were previously in Fund 3D30 line item 600648, under ODJFS.
+The FY 2023 expenditure was \$4,235,805.
+The appropriation in FY 2024 is 64.5% higher than the FY 2023 expenditure.

-OCTF Overview
+OCTF overview

 OCTF was created in 1984 and is the state's primary funding agent for programs designed to prevent child abuse and neglect.
-OCTF is governed by a 15-member board which consists of state agency administrators, gubernatorial appointees, and legislators.
+OCTF is governed by a board which consists of state agency administrators, gubernatorial appointees, and legislators.
 Board members are responsible for overall child abuse and neglect prevention policy, program direction, and monitoring expenditures from the OCTF.
-ODJFS staff currently provide administrative support to the board, which includes budgeting, procurement, accounting, and other management functions.
+ODJFS staff provide administrative support to the board, which includes budgeting, procurement, accounting, and other management functions.
 As required by state law, OCTF funding focuses exclusively on support for primary and secondary prevention activities.
 Primary prevention services available to the community are designed to prevent child abuse and neglect before they occur, and include advocacy efforts, public awareness campaigns, and training of professionals.
 Secondary prevention services include those that target populations at risk for child abuse and neglect, such as parent education and support services.
 H.B.
 33 transfers OCTF to ODCY.